 An important part of my process as a writer and public artist is the creation of small art and media projects.
-These are not entirely separate from my collaborative and community-based work, but they play a different role in my creative life.
-These projects help me to document and deepen my understanding of what I’m doing and learning, providing a means to share those ideas and stories with others in more intimate and lasting ways.
+These are not really separate from my collaborative and community-based work, but play a different role in my creative life.
+These projects help me to document and deepen my understanding of what I’m doing and learning, and provide a means to share those ideas and stories with others in intimate and lasting ways.

-These projects take a variety of forms, including poetry, posters, book arts, and wearable or decorative art objects.
+These projects take a variety of forms, including poetry projects, posters, book arts, and wearable or decorative objects.

-I consider most of these projects a kind documentary poetics.
-No matter what form these things take, I’m always in some sense writing—the land, the people, the feelings and stories I don’t want forgotten—and this writing practice is always informed by deep listening to the moment I’m immersed in.
-Most of these projects contain material I’ve gathered along the way, and are themselves a way of repairing and repurposing that material.
+I consider most of these projects a kind documentary poem.
+No matter what form these take, I am always in some sense writing the land, the people, the feelings and the stories I don’t want forgotten—and this writing practice is always informed by deep listening to the place and time I’m immersed in.
+Most of these projects contain material I’ve gathered in my travels, and are themselves a way of repairing or repurposing that material.